auth0/docs/articles/quickstart/native/ios-objc/03-user-sessions.md

 ## Get the User Profile

-To get the user profile, you need a valid access token.
+To get the user profile, you need a valid Access Token.

 From the `Auth0` module, call the `userInfo` method that allows you to get the user profile: